imchillin/Anamnesis/CONTRIBUTING.md

 ### Suggesting enhancements to existing features, within reason

 #### Before making a feature request
 Please take into consideration that there are features that the developers cannot/will not add into the tool for various reasons including but not limited to ethical concerns regarding unfair gameplay advantages and game engine limitations.
-You are encouraged to [read this list of features](https://github.com/imchillin/Anamnesis/wiki/Before-Making-a-Suggestion), as well the [known list of limitations](https://github.com/imchillin/Anamnesis/wiki/What-is-Anamnesis%3F#limitations).
-If a feature request cannot be feasibly taken on board because of these issues and/or limitations, you will be informed in the request, but it will be closed.

 Beyond this, please also take into consideration that the developers work on Anamnesis in their free time, with no financial incentive, so feature requests will be placed into a priority list, or may not be added at all.
 However, if you are moderately proficient in C# programming, you may want to consider contributing code to add these features yourself.

 > **Checking the Issues list is also imperative, as features are listed here with the `Enhancement` label.
 If someone has already made the same or a similar request, please add your support to the existing request.**

+[Please contact us via our Discord](https://discord.gg/KvGJCCnG8t) to discuss ideas for Features there first.
+Only once you have received the go ahead from there, continue here.

 #### Submitting a feature request

 - Click on the Issues tab, then click on the New Issue button
 - Click on `Get Started` in the `Feature request` section
 - Add a clear and descriptive title for the request